-In Fig.~\ref{fig:cuts}, the band structure of the K-IVC insulator is shown along two orthogonal cuts through the mini-Brillouin zone (mini-BZ).
-Although the K-IVC state breaks both time-reversal and $U_V(1)$, it preserves an emergent Kramers time-reversal symmetry $\tilde{\mathcal{T}} = \tau_z\mathcal{T}=i\tau_y K$ \cite{KIVC}, where $\tau_i$ are the Pauli matrices acting on the valley indices and $K$ is complex conjugation.
-Because of this Kramers time-reversal symmetry, the K-IVC band structure has, on top of the spin degeneracy, an additional two-fold Kramers degeneracy at the $\Gamma$ and the $M$ points, i.e., the time-reversal invariant points in the mini-BZ.
+In Fig.~\ref{fig:cuts}, the mean-field band spectrum of the K-IVC insulator obtained from self-consistent Hartree-Fock is shown along two orthogonal cuts through the mini-Brillouin zone (mini-BZ).
+Note that on top of the two-fold spin degeneracy, the K-IVC band spectrum has additional degeneracies at time-reversal invariant momenta.
+This is the result of a \emph{spinless} Kramers time-reversal symmetry $\mathcal{T}'$, which acts as